sylefeb/Verilog-Playground/README.md

 ## j1eforth-verilog for FOMU

-Translation of the j1eforth interactive Forth environment for FOMU (https://www.crowdsupply.com/sutajio-kosagi/fomu documentation https://workshop.fomu.im/en/latest/) translated from Silice to Verilog.
+Translation of the j1eforth interactive Forth environment for FOMU (https://www.crowdsupply.com/sutajio-kosagi/fomu with documentation at  https://workshop.fomu.im/en/latest/) translated from Silice to Verilog.

-The original J1 CPU (https://www.excamera.com/sphinx/fpga-j1.html explanatory paper https://www.excamera.com/files/j1.pdf) along with the j1eforth interactive Forth environment (https://github.com/samawati/j1eforth) was written for an FPGA with access to 16384 x 16bit (256kbit) dual port single cycle block ram, whereas the FOMU has 120kbit of block ram.
+The original J1 CPU (https://www.excamera.com/sphinx/fpga-j1.html with a very clear explanatory paper at https://www.excamera.com/files/j1.pdf) along with the j1eforth interactive Forth environment (https://github.com/samawati/j1eforth) was written for an FPGA with access to 16384 x 16bit (256kbit) dual port single cycle block ram, whereas the FOMU has 120kbit of block ram.
 It does however have 1024kbit of single port ram (65536 x 16bit), which is more than sufficient for j1eforth, but it has 2 cycle latency.

 j1eforth for FOMU was originally coded in Silice (https://github.com/sylefeb/Silice) due to my limited (i.e. NO) FPGA programming experience.
-Once this design was working, especially the timings to access the single port ram, I translated it ack to verilog, as an educational experience for myself.
+Silice provides a nice introduction to FPGA programming for those coming from more tradition software coding.
+Once this design was working, especially the timings to access the single port ram, I translated it back to verilog, as an educational experience for myself.

+I've, in my opinion, tidied up the code, to make the variables more explanatory, and to aid my coding.

 For communicating via a terminal the tinyfpga_bx_usbserial (https://github.com/stef/nb-fomu-hw) was implemented to provide a 115200 baud UART.
+A 32 character input and output buffer was added.

 ## Using j1eforth-verilog on the FOMU